 HistoryPRINT THIS ARTICLE

-In 1983 the Christian Brothers passed control of the College to the Archdiocese of Sydney and the College became coeducational, with the first girls enrolling in Year 11 in 1983 and Year 7 in 1984.
+The year 1983 was a momentous one in the College’s history.
+By 1983, the Brothers were unable to staff the College and so its administration was passed to the Catholic Education Office, Sydney.
 Upon the departure of the Christian Brothers, the first lay Headmaster was appointed.
+The College became co‑educational, with the first girls enrolling in Year 11 in 1983 and Year 7 in 1984.
+By 1987 the College completed the integration of co-education at the College.
 When the newly created Diocese of Broken Bay was formed, the College came under the jurisdiction of the Catholic Schools Office, Broken Bay.